deta/space-docs/src/pages/docs/en/quickstart-guides/sveltekit.md

 If you don't have an existing SvelteKit app already you can create a new one by following the offical [SvelteKit instructions](https://kit.svelte.dev/docs/introduction#getting-started).

 For Space to be able to run SvelteKit it needs to use the node adapter.
-This ensures that the app is built to be served by a NodeJS server, refer to the [Svelte Docs](https://kit.svelte.dev/docs/adapters#supported-environments-node-js) for more information.
+This ensures that the app is built to be served by a NodeJS server, refer to the [SvelteKit Docs](https://kit.svelte.dev/docs/adapters#supported-environments-node-js) for more information.

 Install the `@sveltejs/adapter-node` dependency, and modify `svelte.config.js` to the following: